collapsed-stacks/startups/questions/5804/i-ve-created-a-web-application-and-now-a-company-has-offered-to-buy-my-source-co.md

 - posted by: [Matiss](https://stackexchange.com/users/1819512/matiss) on 2015-07-22
 - score: 6

-<p>One of the options is to start a company that would be a legal framework around this product of yours and then for them to buy out half of the company for amount you negotiate - you can't really become a co-owner of a product, it's not a house.
-In this case your software should become property of the company.</p>
+One of the options is to start a company that would be a legal framework around this product of yours and then for them to buy out half of the company for amount you negotiate - you can't really become a co-owner of a product, it's not a house.
+In this case your software should become property of the company.

-<p>How to approach the situation is with communication - you should clarify what exactly do they mean by this offer, and what exactly do they mean by co-ownership?
-What does that imply exactly?</p>
+How to approach the situation is with communication - you should clarify what exactly do they mean by this offer, and what exactly do they mean by co-ownership?
+What does that imply exactly?

-<p>As a sidenote, it is a rather interestingly formed question by such a large company, as companies of this size usually have enough resources to just buy your software along with the rights completely.</p>
+As a sidenote, it is a rather interestingly formed question by such a large company, as companies of this size usually have enough resources to just buy your software along with the rights completely.

-<p><strong>Edit:</strong></p>
+**Edit:**

-<p>If that is indeed the case you must negotiate fallowing - do they want you as a contractor or as an employee?
+If that is indeed the case you must negotiate fallowing - do they want you as a contractor or as an employee?
 What are their expectations towards development - will they be able to define new requirements for the project and you will have to implement them?
 What is their compensation offer - fixed monthly/yearly, per hours, other?
-These are the general questions you should ask and decide on how to proceed when you have answers.</p>
+These are the general questions you should ask and decide on how to proceed when you have answers.